patchstack/documentation/src/content/docs/FAQ Troubleshooting/Errors/error-code-22.md

 <li>Make sure that you have whitelisted the proper user roles for your site.
 Check the user roles whitelist settings, by navigating to <b>Patchstack App</b> > <b>yoursite.com</b> > <b>Protection</b> > <b>Additional settings</b>.</li>
 </ol>

 The temporary IP ban usually lifts within 30 minutes.
-You can <a href="#" id="launch-intercom">start a chat with us</a> and provide the URL of the site so we can investigate the exact cause and fix it permanently.
+You can <a href="#" id="launch-intercom">start a chat with us</a>, make sure to provide the URL of your site so we can investigate the exact cause and fix it permanently.

 <script>document.querySelector("#launch-intercom").addEventListener("click", ()=>{Intercom("show")});</script>